sivaprasadnk/rotating_widget/README.md

-# Rotating Widget
+# Animated Rotating Widget

-Rotate any widget by using this Rotating Widget
+Looking to rotate your widget continuously with a specified duration?
+AnimatedRotatingWidget is your solution.
+Just provide the duration and the widget will continuously rotate.

 ![Image](https://github.com/sivaprasadnk/rotating_widget/blob/main/screenshots/screen-capture.gif)
 ## Getting Started